liuzhousi/FPGC4/Documentation/docs/map.md

 ```

 ## GPU memory map
 This memory map is only used in the GPU.
 These are basically the content read from the GPU port of VRAM.
-This map is only internal to the GPU hardware, and should not be used when writing code (use the CPU memory map instead for this!).
-This map is only useful when making modifications to the GPU in Verilog (for example when adding VGA rendering)
+This map is only internal to the GPU hardware, and should/can not be used when writing code (use the CPU memory map instead for this!).
+This map is only useful when making modifications to the GPU in Verilog.
 ``` text
 VRAM32
 $000  +------------------------+